ericblade/node-ebay/readme.md

 #ebay

 Ebay client for node.
-Make calls to Ebay's http API's.
+Make calls to Ebay's https API's.

+This is a fork of https://github.com/ttezel/node-ebay which has not seen an update in over 8 years.

+This fork features https support, and if it continues will probably be re-written in a more modern code style.

 #Installing